Skip to main content

 A real trademark search is more than typing a name into Google.
 This guide walks you through the same knockout-search workflow a trademark attorney uses: classes, phonetic equivalents, design codes, common-law evidence, and the prosecution-history check most DIY searchers miss.
 Set aside about 45 minutes.

-Identify your goods and services — and their classes.
+Step 1 — Identify your goods and services, and their classes

 Write down every product and service you sell or plan to sell in the next 24 months.
-Map each to its class using the USPTO's ID Manual (opens in new tab).
-If you're not sure which class applies, list every plausible candidate — you'd rather over-search than miss a blocker.
+Map each to its class using the USPTO's ID Manual.
+If you are not sure which class applies, list every plausible candidate — you would rather over-search than miss a blocker.

 • Search the word mark on its own first, ignoring stylization.